GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 -   Campaign ID: 4 bits (2**4** = 16)

-Keys following this structure would be 13-bit long (5 + 1 + 3 + 4).
+Keys following this structure would be 13 bits long (5 + 1 + 3 + 4).

-With this, the key structure map for these keys would look as follows:
+For this example, the key structure map for these keys would look like this:

 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/rja74M29VmZIaii9epxl.png", alt="Key structure map.", width="709", height="261" %}